bigc0127/EvoArc/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)**.

+**What this means:**
+- ✅ **You CAN**: Use, modify, distribute, and build upon this code
+- ✅ **You CAN**: Use it for personal, educational, or research purposes
+- ✅ **You CAN**: Create derivative works and share them
+- ❌ **You CANNOT**: Use this code for commercial purposes or make money from it

+**Attribution Required**: You must give appropriate credit and indicate if changes were made.

+For commercial licensing inquiries, please contact the project maintainer.

+See the [LICENSE](LICENSE) file for full details.

 ## 🙏 Acknowledgments